CRA Instalment Payments: Interest vs. Penalties

 You will be charged instalment interest if all the following apply:

-• You are required to pay by instalments.
+• You are required to pay instalments.

 To calculate the penalty, CRA determines which of the following amounts is higher: